fixie-ai/ai-jsx/packages/fixie/readme.md

 ## Dev Notes

-To publish this package, run `yarn npm publish` in this directory.
+To publish this package, you first need to update the version number in `package.json`.
+Then run `yarn npm publish` in this directory.